 According to an infographic published on the Guardian, insulation of lofts and walls could contribute to annual energy savings of over £200.

-What’s more, approximately a quarter of heat in a home that hasn’t been insulated is lost through the roof.
+What’s more, approximately a quarter of the heat in a home that hasn’t been insulated is lost through the roof.
 Insulation can be installed for anything between £50 and £300 and can start to save the property owner thousands of pounds after 5-10 years – a shrewd investment that many buyers are now expecting to already be in place in properties they are looking at.

 Typically, a boiler accounts for around 55% of a household’s energy bills, so it is imperative that yours is as efficient as possible.
 If your boiler is over ten years old you should really start thinking about getting it replaced, as the efficiency of a boiler deteriorates rapidly the older it gets.
 Furthermore, all new boilers are built to energy saving specifications and standards.
+Find out more about gas boilers here.

 It has to be acknowledged that these days most properties in the UK are double glazed.
 However, the small proportion that remains single glazed will be losing plenty of heat, severely hampering energy efficiency.